SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 > The number 528491, `52` means the year when his father Maurice Fischer was born which is 1952, `84` means the years when Robert Fischer was born which is 1984 and `91` means the year when his mother died which is 1991 when Robert was 7 years old.

 Who is right?
-We never know... our brains always come up with patterns in order to explain the unexplainable.
-Afterwards, we choose one based on our heart or mind.
+We never know, yet our brains always come up with patterns in order to explain the unexplainable.

-## The Planning
+## Planning

-The team revise a three-level dream for inception, prompting Fischer to reject his father's legacy.
-In New York Streets, Yusuf's dream try to convince Fischer of "I will not follow in my father's footsteps."
-In the Hotel lobby, Arthur's dream are persuading Fischer for "I will create something myself."
-Eames' dreams, in the snow-covered hospital complex, are declaring "My father doesn't want me to be him."
+The team revise a three-level dream plan for inception, prompting Fischer to reject his father's legacy.
+- In New York Streets, Yusuf's dream convince Fischer of "I will not follow in my father's footsteps."
+- In the Hotel Lobby, Arthur's dream are persuading Fischer to "I will create something myself."
+- In snow-covered Hospital Complex, Eames' dreams declares "My father doesn't want me to be him."

-Plan deviations push some of them into the Limbo level, the deepest layer.
+Deviations from the plan push them to the Limbo level, the deepest layer.
 The place of the **collective unconsciousness** that Cobb and Mal built.
 Buildings and memories fill this place, including a Japanese palace.
 The palace that is Saito's manifestation, his **fear of death**.
 Saito implies multiples times about his struggle with aging, the desire to be youth again.

 > Saito: Dare you take a leap of faith?
-Or become an old man, filled with regret, waiting to die alone?
+Or become an old man, filled with regret, waiting to die alone?\
 > Saito: Then I'll take the chance and come back.
 And we'll be young men together again.

-# First Level
+## First Level

+Saito faced with the fear of death when Fischer's projections shot him.
+It turned out that they were in a deep sleep that if someone died in that dream, they would go to Limbo.
+Limbo is the rawest state of our unconsciousness, where our demons await.
+Time slows in this place, making the dreamer prone to illusions such as the dream is real.

+Before going deeper into the dream level, they interrogate Fischer to set up the stage for the next level.
+Eames impersonates Fischer's godfather to gather details about his connection to his father.
+The conversation makes it clear that Fischer and his father had no meaningful experience together.
+When Fischer's mother passed away, his father told him that "There's really nothing to be said, Robert." even though he was only eleven years old.
+At the end of his deathbed, his last word to his only child was "Disappointed".
+This word will later be used to incept Fischer.

+We also get to know the relationship between Cobb and Mal.
+Ariadne asks Cobb about Mal.
+Initially, they were unaware that as they delved deeper into the dream state, they would lose their grasp on reality.
+Spending 50 years in Limbo changed Mal completely.

+> Cobb: To wake from that.
+From decades lived.
+To be old souls thrown back into youth.
+It was hard.
+At first Mal seemed okay.
+But I started to realize something was wrong.
+Finally she admitted it.
+This idea she was possessed by.
+This simple little idea that changed everything...\
+> Ariadne: What was it?
+> Cobb: That our world was not real.
+No matter what I did, no matter what I said, she was convinced that we were still in a dream.
+That we needed to wake up again...

+Mal had planned her suicide to slander Cobb so that he decided to jump out of the windows as well.
+She asked him to "take a leap of faith" just like Saito in the beginning.
+But he was unable to leave his children.
+Mal's last sentence to Cobb will be reiterated later.

+> Mal: You're waiting for a train...
+A train that will take you far away...
+You know where you hope this train will take you, you can't know for sure...
+But it doesn't matter...
+Because you'll be together...

+Cobb had to leave the country to avoid jail, letting his children behind.
+In his dream, Mal was empowered by the guilt that originates from Cobb's inability to process his traumas.

-# Second Level
+## Second Level

-# Third Level
+## Third Level

-# Limbo
+## Limbo

-# Ending
+## Ending

 # Interpretation